nrejai/lab0/index.md

   		<img alt="nikki's headshot" src="pictures/DSC08971copy2.jpg" width=200px height=auto>
 	</picture>
 	<span style="color:CornflowerBlue"> <h5> Background </h5> </span>
 		<p> My parents moved to the US from Iran for graduate school.
-I was born in Mountain View, California and moved to Eugene, Oregon when I was 2 months old and lived there my most of my life until college.
+I was born in Mountain View, California and moved to Eugene, Oregon when I was 2 months old and lived there my most o*f my life until college.
 Now I am beginning my third year at UCSD studing and I am hoping to join the Persian Student Association  <a href="https://www.iranianstudentsca.org/iranian-student-organizations">(PASA)</a> <!-- external link --> on campus this year to feel closer to home! </p>
 	<span style="color:CornflowerBlue"> <h5> Hobbies </h5> </span>
 		<ul><li> My interests have always been in performing arts since before I can remember.
 In the realm of music and arts, my most consistent hobbies have been singing and dancing.
 I was in multiple competition groups high school.
 Now I continue with my passion in music through pursuing a cappella group UCSD.
 I am in a group called the <a href="https://www.tritones.ucsd.edu">Tritones</a> <!-- external link --> and this year I am the performance director.
 I look forward to competing at ICCA competitions either this year or next year! </li>
 		<li> Another interest of mine is traveling!
 I have traveled with my family a lot, from roadtriping across Oregon to see waterfalls to going to Majorca for the beaches.
 I am so grateful to have been able to experience these places with my family, and hope to continue this passtime in the future as well. </li></ul>